ngoziharrison/ngozi-presentations/Peer 2 Peer Presentation.iapresenter/text.md

 ---
+### Critical Tecnical Practice is a term developed by Phil Agre to describe a way of approaching technological work

+---
 	> A critical technical practice will, at least for the foreseeable future, require a split identity -- one foot planted in the craft work of design and the other foot planted in the reflexive work of critique.

 ---